COLOR GIRL 114

 A: Perming my hair, but technically I can’t take all the blame for that one.
 Adding pink hair extensions to my hair.
 Dying my hair red.
 Letting one of my cousins cut my hair after a long night of partying in ATL.
 Wearing tight and stingy pony-tails with extensive amounts of gel.
 Wearing super tight braids and flat twist.
 Wearing feather wraps that made me look like a granny.
 Wishing I had long hair.

 Q: What advice would you give women that are considering doing the big chop?

 A: It definitely takes gigantic balls to do it.
 If you ever decide to do it, do it for you.
-My biggest mistake was asking other people opinions about my decision, especially men.
+My biggest mistake was asking other people’s opinions about my decision, especially men.
 Don’t be afraid.
-You are going to cry, you are going to feel ugly, its just apart of the process.
-It’s definitely not for everybody but if you decide to do it hopefully you enjoy the experience as much as I do.
+You are going to cry, you are going to feel ugly, it’s just apart of the process.
+It’s definitely not for everybody but if you decide to do it I hope you enjoy the experience as much as I do.
 Even if you don’t want to chop your hair off it’s always fun to make small changes and be a little courageous.
 No matter what love yourself no matter what your hair looks like.

 Any other questions?

 Today, I’m exploring the history of my full name.
 This project was first introduced to me in college during a public speaking course.
 I found this exercise very interesting because it made me realize the true significance of names and it’s influence on our lives forever.
 This blog post will share what I discovered about my name and its definition.
 We should all investigate the beauty of our name, it’s the significance and how it guides our day-to-day lives.

 You may be wondering why I have four names.
 My mother gave me four names because she wanted something unique and a way to set me apart from other people.
 So she figured instead of giving me the traditional three names.
 Why not four?